 The Computational and Theoretical Neuroscience Research Group (CTNRG) brings together theoretical and experimental researchers from across Duke who are interested in understanding and developing formal mathematical models to describe the brain’s processing of information.

 The group meets Thursdays from 10:30 am - 11:30 am in Bryan Research 301, alternating between presentations of ongoing work from both local and external speakers and journal club discussions of recent published work in the field.
 The group is funded and administered by the Duke Institute for Brain Sciences, and is open to anyone who is interested in attending.
-For more information or to have your name added to the listserv, please contact co-convener Nic Brunel, PhD.
+For more information or to have your name added to the listserv, please contact co-convener John Pearson, PhD.